willothy/awesome-config/.github/README.md

 ```sh
 $ git clone https://github.com/Gwynsav/gwdawful.git ~/.config/awesome --recursive
 ```
-Also note that CascadiaCode Nerd Font is very likely not packaged for your distro.
-It can easily be installed by [getting it](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.2.2/CascadiaCode.zip), putting it in either `/usr/share/fonts` or `~/.local/share/fonts/` and running `fc-cache -f`.

 And that is basically it, note that I do not provide configuration files for the programs used by default, this is because those are written in Nix